rogerbinns/apsw/doc/async.rst

 :attr:`apsw.aio.deadline`

-    When SQLite queries or async callbacks should timeout.  (|trio|
+    When SQLite queries or async callbacks should timeout.  |trio|
-    and |anyio|) native timeout is also supported.
+    and |anyio|) native timeouts are also supported.

 :attr:`apsw.async_controller`